pdhuddy/pdhuddy/README.md

 My name is Phil Huddy and I am a student at Drexel University pursuing a BS in Computer Engineering and an MS in Machine Learning Engineering.

-Currently I am working on a django website for Drexel Theta Tau, a professional engineering fraternity that I am in.
-I am also working on a Discord Bot with a friend, although at the moment we are just playing around with it and it does nothing.
+Currently I am working on a Discord Bot with a friend, although at the moment we are just playing around with it and it does nothing.

 In the past, I developed a survey and test-taking program in Java as a homework assignment for a class on object oriented programming.
 I also worked with a team to develop a browser game using the Phaser framework that was a Minecraft-themed platformer for a class on web development.